krisnye/ion/README.md

   - [x] Figure out why Float Division is being called

   - [x] Remove IntegerLiteral/FloatLiteral, use NumberLiteral with integer property.
-  - [ ] Semantic analysis.
-  - [ ] Type Inference can be done exclusively in single files.

-  - [ ] Then return to the ability to interpret.
-  - [ ] Evaluation / simplification can be done in single file as well.

   - [x] Number TypeInference
     - [x] - a
     - [x] a / b